mefernandez/snake-game-code-kata/README.md

 }
 ```

-An empty yard was easy, but composing the renderization of the and with a snake in it was
+An empty yard was easy, but composing the renderization of the yard with a snake in it was
 a bit more difficult.
 The composition of the yard and the snake was too difficult to be done
 on a String basis.
 At last, a matrix came along.